Sunday 31 May 2026

 Getting Around

 If you don’t already have it, we recommend you download the What3Words app to your phone before you start your visit.
-On our list of the gardens open this year we’ve included What3Words links to most of the gardens as well as the car parks and Village Hall.
-On mobile devices these links open in the What3Words app to help you find your way around.
-Unfortunately we have been unable to include links for Cricketty Mill and East Cottage because neither Google Maps nor Apple Maps recognises the existence of footpaths in the village and they both suggest walking along a dangerous main road to get to Lower Nashend.
-For these 2 properties please follow the footpaths shown on our website map – it’s much safer!
+Most of the garden descriptions, as well as the car parking and Village Hall entries, include links that open in the What3Words app to help you find them.
+(The exceptions are Cricketty Mill and East Cottage.
+Unfortunately neither Google Maps nor Apple Maps recognises the existence of footpaths in the village, and they both recommend a route from the village to Lower Nashend that would take you along a dangerous main road with fast traffic and no pavements.
+We suggest you follow the footpaths marked on our map; it’s quicker and much, much safer!).

 Acknowledgements